Quo Vadis poster

 The inciting incident occurs at 21 minutes when Marcus encounters Lygia and becomes obsessed with possessing her; he petitions Nero to transfer her to his household, disrupting her Christian sanctuary..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 43 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to Marcus actively chooses to search for Lygia among the Christians, entering their world and beginning his transformation from conqueror to seeker., moving from reaction to action.
+This demonstrates the protagonist's commitment to Marcus actively chooses to search for Lygia among the Christians, entering their world and beginning his transformation from conqueror to seeker., moving from reaction to action.

 The Collapse moment at 128 minutes (75% through) represents the emotional nadir.
 Here, Lygia is condemned to die in the arena, tied to a stake to face a bull.
-Marcus is powerless to save her through his Roman connections; all seems lost., illustrates the protagonist at their lowest point.
+Marcus is powerless to save her through his Roman connections; all seems lost., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 137 minutes initiates the final act resolution at 80% of the runtime.
 The crowd demands mercy for Lygia and Ursus; Marcus publicly defies Nero and claims his Christian faith, synthesizing his Roman courage with Christian love., demonstrating the transformation achieved throughout the journey.